rsk/rsk.github.io/updates.md

 ### This is my public diary

+- 2022 ejuly 14 8:53 pm: Meetup group.
+Bowling with friends and strangers its been a while.
+Man i suck at bowling.

-- 2022 july 14 1:49 pm: Came to office almost after 2 years.
+- 2022 ejuly 14 1:49 pm: Came to office almost after 2 years.
 Feels good.
 Missed out on the desk experience all these days.

 - 2022 july 13 2:23 am: its funny how easy is to throw adivices at people when they are dejected.
 Never easy to follow them.
 Given i was a advice giver once.
 - 2022 july 13 2:17 am: am holding off for now.
 Went to One step closer to break down.
 Hope it does not repeat.